douganson/connector-bridge-container-iothub/README.md

 1).
 Clone this repo into a Linux instance that supports docker images

 2). cd into the cloned repo and run: ./run-reload-bridge.sh

-If Starting on a non-Azure Container Instance:

-3).
-Note the public IP address of your linux runtime - update "start-bridge.sh" and replace "192.168.1.230" with yours

-4). invoke: ./start-bridge.sh

-If Starting on an Azure Container Instance:

-3). invoke ./start-bridge-azure.sh

 Once the container instance is live, you must configure the bridge and bind it between your mbed Connector account and your IoTHub Account in Azure.